PlayCover/PlayBook/PlayBook/src/Introduction.md

 These controls include all the essentials, from WASD, camera movement, left and right clicks, and individual keymapping, similar to a popular Android emulator’s keymapping system called Bluestacks.

 This software was originally designed to run Genshin Impact on your Apple Silicon device, but it can now run a wide range of applications.
 Unfortunately, not all games are supported, and some may have bugs.

-## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request